 Learning Activity: (For example, what instructional processes do you plan to use to help students reach this outcome?)

-Students will learn about soil and crop heterogeneity in agricultural fields, implications of such phenomena, and possible solutions that will ensure sustainable productivity.
+Students will obtain a remote sensing image of an agriculture field and determine if anomalies in the field are visible.

 Assessment Tool: (For example, what will students demonstrate, represent, or produce to provide evidence of their learning?)

-Students will analyze a remote sensing image of an agricultural field, explain anomalies in the field and their implications in terms of productivity, and provide appropriate solutions.
+Students will analyze a remote sensing image.
+They will write a written report that evaluates any and all anomalies in the respective field and the implications in terms of productivity, and provide appropriate solutions.
+This will be graded by a rubric.

-(Repeat if needed for additional outcomes 2 and 3)

-Outcome #2:

-Students will be able to develop a computer program that will deliver a variable rate application of a given agricultural input.

-Learning Activity:

-Students will learn how to develop a computer program in Java to make decisions of how much of an agricultural input to apply at a given location based on relevant field parameters.

-Assessment Tool:

-Student teams will develop a Java program that will receive relevant field parameters as program input and recommend application rate (of seed, fertilizer, or pesticide according to team’s choice) as program output.

-Outcome #3:

-Learning Activity:

-Assessment Tool:

 24. Please indicate the extent to which this course addresses university-level student learning outcomes: